Romaldo Giurgola: Personal life

-Honours and awards
+Recognition and awards

 In 1978, he was a Resident in Architecture at the American Academy in Rome.

 In 1982, he was awarded the AIA Gold Medal by the American Institute of Architects.

 In 1982 he was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.

 The Association of Collegiate Schools of Architecture (ACSA) honored Giurgola with its Distinguished Professor Award in 1987-88.

 He was awarded the RAIA Gold Medal by the Royal Australian Institute of Architects in 1988.

 In January 1989 he was appointed an Honorary Officer of the Order of Australia, "for service to architecture, particularly the new Parliament House, Canberra".
 The award became substantive when he adopted Australian citizenship in 2000.

+In 1989 he won the Sir Zelman Cowen Award for Public Buildings for Parliament House.

 In 1990 Giurgola's second notable Canberra building, the modest St Thomas Aquinas Church in Charnwood opened in 1989, won the RAIA's Canberra Medallion.

 In 2001, he was awarded the Australian Centenary Medal, "for service as Principal Architect of the new and permanent Parliament House".

-In 2004 his St Patrick's Cathedral, Parramatta, won him Australia's highest architectural award, the RAIA's Sir Zelman Cowen Award for Public Buildings, which he was first awarded in 1989 for the Parliament House.
+In 2004 his St Patrick's Cathedral, Parramatta, won him Australia's highest architectural award, the RAIA's Sir Zelman Cowen Award for Public Architecture, which he was also awarded in 1989 for Parliament House.

 In 2003 he was awarded an honorary doctorate from the University of Sydney.

-A resident of Canberra since the 1980s, by 2005 Giurgola had built his own house at Lake Bathurst near Goulburn.

 The portrait of Romaldo Giurgola painted by Mandy Martin, was gifted by the RAIA to the National Portrait Gallery in Canberra in 2005.